 "Start now." - "Slow success breeds confidence."
 These are some key pieces of advice that Michele Romanow gives our listeners in this episode.
 Best of the WWEST producer Vanessa interviews Michele at Creating Connections 6.0 where Michele was a keynote speaker on May 4, 2019.
 She shares what her busy everyday life is like, who inspires her, and how iteration breeds innovation, as well as what she does to take breaks from her role as a public figure.

 Best of the WWEST: Inspiring Women with Real Stories

 Welcome to Best of the WWEST, a podcast hosted by Westcoast Women in Engineering, Science and Technology!
 We believe that providing role models for women in Science, Technology, Engineering and Math (STEM) can change the world, so come along with us as we talk to incredible women in STEM about their lives, careers, and everything in between; as well as experts in issues impacting diversity.
-Episodes are released at least twice per month, so make sure to subscribe to us on Overcast, iTunes/Apple Podcasts, Stitcher, Spotify, and iHeartRadio or search for us on your favourite podcast provider, and never miss an episode!
+Episodes are released at least twice per month, so make sure to subscribe to us on Overcast, iTunes/Apple Podcasts, Stitcher, Spotify, and iHeartRadio or search for us on your favourite podcast app and never miss an episode!

 Episode 5: WWEST Goes to the Yukon

 Join Dr. Lesley Shannon as she speaks with two successful women engineers, Sandra MacDougall and Alison Anderson, in a special on-location Best of the WWEST interview in Whitehorse, YT.

 Episode 9: Anne Simon, PhD, Virologist and "X-Files" Science Advisor